 Each security policy enforces one or more attack signature sets.
 When you first create a security policy, you select the attack signature sets to include.
 Later, you can assign additional attack signature sets to the security policy.
-For each attack signature set, you can also specify the blocking policy, which is what you want to happen if an attack signature in the set discovers a potential attack.
+For each attack signature set, you can also specify the blocking policy, which determines how the system will handle a potential attack.